teopost/raven-plsql/README.md

 ```

-Note: Use http://sentry.apexnet.it/api/12 for ApexNet internal Sentry server
+Note: Use http://sentry.apexnet.it/api/12 only for WEDO internal Sentry server

 Reference
 ---